Thin-film solar cell: Gallium arsenide

-Emerging photovoltaics
+Third-generation (emerging) thin-film materials

 The National Renewable Energy Laboratory classifies a number of thin-film technologies as emerging photovoltaics—most of them have not yet been commercially applied and are still in the research or development phase.
 Many use organic materials, often organometallic compounds as well as inorganic substances.
-Despite the fact that their efficiencies had been low and the stability of the absorber material was often too short for commercial applications, there is a lot of research invested into these technologies as they promise to achieve the goal of producing low-cost, high-efficient solar cells.
+Though many of these technologies have struggled with instability and low efficiencies in their early stages, some emerging materials like perovskites have been able to attain efficiencies comparable to mono crystalline silicon cells.
+Many of these technologies have the potential to beat the Shockley–Queisser limit for efficiency of a single-junction solid-state cell.
+Significant research has been invested into these technologies as they promise to achieve the goal of producing low-cost, high-efficiency solar cells with smaller environmental impacts.

-Emerging photovoltaics, often called third generation photovoltaic cells, include: